 (e) section 129 shall apply as if the reference to the time of the passing of the resolution for voluntary winding up were a reference to the beginning of the date of registration of the notice under sub-paragraph (3), and

-(f) any creditors' committee which is in existence immediately before the company ceases to be in administration shall continue in existence after that time as if appointed as a liquidation committee under section 101.
+(f) any creditors' committee which is in existence immediately before the further education body ceases to be in education administration shall continue in existence after that time as if appointed as a liquidation committee under section 101.

-Moving from administration to dissolution
+Moving from education administration to dissolution

 84

-(1) If the administrator of a company thinks that the company has no property which might permit a distribution to its creditors, he shall send a notice to that effect to the registrar of companies.
+(1) If the education administrator of a further education body thinks that the further education body has no property which might permit a distribution to its creditors, he shall send a notice to that effect -

-(2) The court may on the application of the administrator of a company disapply sub-paragraph (1) in respect of the company.
+(a) to the appropriate national authority, and

+(b) if directed to do so by the appropriate national authority, to the registrar of companies.

-(3) On receipt of a notice under sub-paragraph (1) the registrar shall register it.
+(3) On receipt of a notice under sub-paragraph (1)(b) the registrar shall register it.

-(4) On the registration of a notice in respect of a company under sub-paragraph (1) the appointment of an administrator of the company shall cease to have effect.
+(4) On the registration of a notice in respect of a further education body under sub-paragraph (1)(b) the appointment of an education administrator of the further education body shall cease to have effect.

-(5) If an administrator sends a notice under sub-paragraph (1) he shall as soon as is reasonably practicable--
+(5) If an education administrator sends a notice under sub-paragraph (1)(b) he shall as soon as is reasonably practicable--

 (a) file a copy of the notice with the court, and